jundalisay/spblist/content/en/research/poincare/science/chapter-04.md

 This image as continuous, but as possessing only two dimensions, which already distinguishes purely visual from what may be called geometrical space.

 On the other hand, the image is enclosed within a limited framework; and there is a no less important difference: this pure visual space is not homogeneous.

 All the points on the retina, apart from the images which may be formed, do not play the same rôle.

-The yellow spot can in no way be regarded as identical

-with a point on the edge of the retina.
+The yellow spot can in no way be regarded as identical  with a point on the edge of the retina.
 Not only does the same object produce on it much brighter impressions, but in the whole of the limited framework the point which occupies the centre will not appear identical with a point near one of the edges.

-Closer analysis no doubt would show us that this continuity of visual space and its two dimensions are but an illusion.
+Closer analysis no doubt would show us that this continuity of visual space and its 2 dimensions are but an illusion.

 It would make visual space even more different than before from geometrical space, but we may treat this remark as incidental.

 However, sight enables us to appreciate distance, and therefore to perceive a third dimension.
-But every one knows that this perception of the third dimension reduces to a sense of the effort of accommodation which must be made, and to a sense of the convergence of the two eyes, that must take place in order to perceive an object distinctly.
+But every one knows that this perception of the third dimension reduces to a sense of the effort of accommodation which must be made, and to a sense of the convergence of the 2 eyes, that must take place in order to perceive an object distinctly.

 These are muscular sensations quite different from the visual sensations which have given us the concept of the two first dimensions.

+### The third dimension

 The third dimension will therefore not appear to us as playing the same rôle as the two others.

 What may be called complete visual space is not therefore an isotropic space.
-It has, it is true, exactly three dimensions; which means that the elements of our visual sensations (those at least which concur in forming the concept of extension) will be completely defined if wespace and geometry.

-know three of them; or, in mathematical language, they will be functions of three independent variables.
-But let us look at the matter a little closer.
+It has exactly 3 dimensions.
+This means that the elements of our visual sensations (those at least which concur in forming the concept of extension) will be completely defined if we know three of them; or, in mathematical language, they will be functions of three independent variables.

 The third dimension is revealed to us in 2 ways:

 1. by the effort of accommodation
 2. the convergence of the eyes.

-These two indications are always in harmony;

-there is between them a constant relation; or, in mathe- matical language, the two variables which measure these two muscular sensations do not appear to us as indepen- dent.
+These two indications are always in harmony.
+There is between them a constant relation; or, in mathematical language, the two variables which measure these two muscular sensations do not appear to us as independent.

 Or, again, to avoid an appeal to mathematical ideas which are already rather too refined, we may go back to the language of the preceding chapter and enunciate the same fact as follows:

-If two sensations of convergence A and B are indistinguishable, the two sensations of ac- commodation A 0 and B 0 which accompany them respec- tively will also be indistinguishable.
+If two sensations of convergence A and B are indistinguishable, the two sensations of accommodation A 0 and B 0 which accompany them respectively will also be indistinguishable.

 But that is, so to speak, an experimental fact.
-Nothing prevents us à pri- ori from assuming the contrary, and if the contrary takes place, if these two muscular sensations both vary inde- pendently, we must take into account one more indepen- dent variable, and complete visual space will appear to us as a physical continuum of four dimensions.
+Nothing prevents us à priori from assuming the contrary, and if the contrary takes place, if these two muscular sensations both vary independently, we must take into account one more independent variable, and complete visual space will appear to us as a physical continuum of four dimensions.

 And so in this there is also a fact of external experiment.
-Nothing prevents us from assuming that a being with a mind like

-ours, with the same sense-organs as ourselves, may be placed in a world in which light would only reach him af- ter being passed through refracting media of complicated form.
+Nothing prevents us from assuming that a being with a mind like ours, with the same sense-organs as ourselves, may be placed in a world in which light would only reach him after being passed through refracting media of complicated form.

 The two indications which enable us to appreciate distances would cease to be connected by a constant relation.
 A being educating his senses in such a world would no doubt attribute four dimensions to complete visual space.